A Challenge to Do the Write Thing

 - History: Use a historical perspective to examine youth violence.

 How the Challenge Works

 The Challenge kicks off in October, National Crime Prevention Month.
 All seventh and eighth grade students are invited to participate.

-- Classroom Discussion: October through January .
+- Classroom Discussion: Begin in October .
 Teachers are encouraged to make the Challenge a part of regular classroom instruction.

-- Writing Assignment And Entry Submission: Entry deadline is January 17, 2013 .
-Students complete an essay or poem and teachers select the top five (5) writings from each class for the competition.
+- Writing Assignment And Entry Submission: Entry deadline is Thursday, December 10, 2015 .
+Students complete an essay or poem and teachers select the top four (4) essays (2 boys and 2 girls) from each class period for the competition.

 - Judging And Selection Of Winners: Members of UBJJ and college students from throughout Utah will conduct initial reviews.
 A panel of VIP judges will select National and State Finalists.